endless-sky/endless-sky-wiki/ShipPersonalities.md

 * `hunting`: will attack targets even if they are far away. **(v.
 0.10.0)**
 * `daring`: will fight even if badly damaged or outgunned. **(v.
 0.10.0)**
 * `nemesis`: only attacks the player's ships.
-* `ramming`: will attempt to get as close to its target as possible, regardless of the range of its weapons or whether its weapons would hurt itself. **(v.
-0.10.0)**

 ### Flags that control how a ship attacks: